You are hereHome › IT Capital Investment and Shared Service Approval Process

 Step 2: The Office of the CIO facilitates review and prioritization of requests across the Strategic IT Governance Committees (e.g., Unit IT Steering, Teaching & Learning Domain, IT Council).
 This ends in December or January with review by the Executive Committee.

 Step 3: The Office of the CIO will communicate which requests should move to the next stages.
 Work to develop detailed business cases, addressing specific solutions and return on investments, starts after the IT Executive Committee reviews the prioritization and funding recommendation from the CIO.
-This typically occurs in January or February.
-Business cases need to be completed by the end of April to be evaluated for the funding decision in June.
+Business cases need to be completed by the end of January to be evaluated for the fiscal year budgeting activities.

 Step 4: Some requests may impact the Health System (UMHS) or other auxiliary units, which results in a need to identify multiple funding sources and potentially different allocations for cost sharing depending on the investment.
 This work is lead by ITS Finance staff in conjunction with finance staff across ITS, UMHS and University Finance.
 Decisions on fund sources are made by the CFO and Provost.